Antonio Rojas (guerrilla)

-Antonio Rojas, nicknamed El Matacuras, was a Mexican Guerrilla who participated in the Reform War and the Second French intervention in Mexico.
+Antonio Rojas, nicknamed El Matacuras ("the Priestkiller"), was a Mexican guerrilla who participated in the Reform War and the Second French intervention in Mexico.
 He fought independently in both wars due to his differing and controversial strategies and tactics throughout both wars until being killed at Mascota, Jalisco.

 Reform War

 He was born on May 10, 1818, at the ranch of El Buey within the vicinity of Tepatitlán.
 On 1858, after capturing Guadalajara, an armed group under the command of Rojas killed the conservative general José María Blancarte, who was pardoned by the liberal forces.
 This caused Santos Degollado to issue a decree ordering for Rojas' capture although months later this sanction was erected by Degollado himself and pardoned Antonio Rojas from any punishment.

 On September 7, 1859, after the victory over Manuel Lozada's troops, General Esteban Coronado and his brigade entered Tepic and later Antonio Rojas arrived.
 A month later, the French vice-consul Frédéric Ricke and the British consul John Francis Allsopp sent a ship with a cargo of silver to a port not authorized by the republicans, and for this Rojas was sent to collect a fine.
 Faced with the arrest and some diplomatic complications, Rojas was accused of injuring Ricke and that, as a result, the French vice-consul died.
 However, Rojas insisted that he followed General Coronado's orders.
 In 1861, President Benito Juárez and his cabinet negotiated the delivery of more than 30,000 pesos as compensation for damages.

 In 1860 he captured the town of San Juan de Teúl in Zacatecas, shot 300 conservatives and ordered their wives and daughters to be distributed among his troops.
 He also collaborated in the capture of Fresnillo and Colima.
 In the first months of that year he defeated the conservative generals Jesús Malo and Jerónimo Calatayud.
 However, due to his repeated looting and murder of civilians, he was a deeply unpopular figure among the liberal ranks with other leaders frowning upon him.